AkhilkumarreddyC/AkhilkumarreddyC/README.md

 - 👋 Hi, I’m @AkhilkumarreddyC
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Data Analyst and web development.
-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently learning MERN Stack and Have python, Sql ,PowerBi ,Excel and Tableau Skills.
 - 💞️ I’m looking to collaborate on developers to learn fast development tools.
 - 📫 How to reach me Mail:akhilreddychandra@gmail.com || Linkedin: www.linkedin.com/in/akhil-kumar-reddy-chandra-298432323